Cray-HPE/docs-csm/troubleshooting/known_issues/hms_discovery_timeout_due_to_missing_switches.md

 ## Symptoms and Diagnosis

-Should hms-discovery be found to not complete in such an environment, this specific problem can be diagnosed as follows:
+If hms-discovery does not complete in such an environment, this specific problem can be diagnosed as follows:

 1. (`ncn-mw#`) Dump the logs for the failed hms-discovery jobs.
 Example: